AngeloDotNet/NET6CustomLibrary/README.md

 The documentation is divided for each extension method, and can be consulted by clicking [here](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/src/NET6CustomLibrary/Docs/).

+> **Note:** The methods marked as deprecated will be removed in the next version of the library but they can be used with an updated implementation, using this library (*CustomLibrary.EFCore*) already available on [Nuget](https://www.nuget.org/packages/CustomLibrary.EFCore)

 In addition to the implementations listed above, the library includes dependencies to the MassTransit, AutoMapper packages.

 ## Extensions methods